 - It is used for Internet access devices such as routers.

-- It is used for for security appliance manufacturers and even required for IP-based security appliances like DVRs.
+- It is used by security appliance manufacturers and is even required for IP-based security appliances like DVRs.

 - Remote access to home network resources such as computers, cameras, and file servers